This article will walk you through the process of replacing an app inside a Flow.

 Step 4: Then, select the Activities that you want to map between the two apps.

-All the Activities associated with your MailChimp app inside the flow will be presented as shown on the LHS above.
-You can map these activities with their corresponding activities in your ActiveCampaign app that you can find in the dropdown.
-Activities that match the object of the "Mailchimp: Subscriber Unsubscribed" can be seen in the dropdown.
-Make sure to carefully select and map the activities with their identical counterparts.
+All the activities associated with your MailChimp app inside the Flow will be presented as shown above.
+You can map these Activities with their corresponding Activities in your HubSpot app that you can find in the dropdown.
+Make sure to carefully select and map the Activities with their identical counterparts.

-For the current example, the Subscriber Unsubscribed activity of MailChimp is being mapped to the Contact Subscribed/Unsubscribed activity of ActiveCampaign.
-After you’re done mapping the activities, just click on the Replace button at the bottom.
-This will replace all the selected Activities of your MailChimp app with the ActiveCampaign app and you will see a success message shown below.
+For the current example, the Create Subscriber operation of MailChimp is being mapped to the Create Contact operation of HubSpot.
+This means that on the execution of the Trigger, the Create Contact Action will be performed on HubSpot.
+After you’re done mapping the Activities, just click on the replace button at the bottom.
+This will replace all the selected Activities of your MailChimp app with the HubSpot app and you will see a success message shown below.

 Learn about :